SESSION 1 — Thursday May 10th to Wednesday May 16th (7 day workshop)

 Margaret Atwood’s speculative MaddAddam trilogy engages with current ecological concerns within a dystopian landscape, challenging the humatn/ nature dichotomy.
 Graeme Gibson’s The Bedside Book of Birds and The Bedside Book of Beasts are nonfiction “miscellanies” that explore the complexity of human/ animal relationships in myth and literature, fiction and nonfiction.

 SESSION 2 — Friday May 18th to Sunday May 20th (weekend workshop)

 "WRITING AND DIVINATION" — One workshop class on Saturday.
 Lunch included.

 To “divine” is to seek guidance and counsel from a god—or an oracle.
 To “auger” is to read the signs whether one is looking at the stars (astrology), throwing down coins (I-Ching), or drawing cards from the major and minor arcana (tarot).
 In this workshop will explore how occult practices dovetail with our writing lives.
 We’ll first take writers who used chance and occult practices (Yeats, H.D., Robert Duncan, Sylvia Plath, and James Merrell) before delving into prompts and revisionary exercises that border on the uncanny.
 Utilizing the language of tarot, the symbols of dreams and the forms of archetype, we will engage modes and invite portals into enhanced receptivity.
-TO SUBMIT, please follow the instructions under the "APPLY" tab.
-You will be required to send 4-5 pages of writing, in any genre, once the preliminary on-line form has been accepted.
+TO SUBMIT, please fill out the on-line form under the "APPLY" tab.
+There is no writing submission required for this workshop.

 Instructors: Hoa Nguyen and Timothy Liu